 The Art of Clean Air

-When we investigate homes, many air quality problems stem from a particle or dust control issue.
+When we investigate air quality in homes, we find many problems stem from a particle or dust control issue.
 Understanding how to control particles or what we call “dust” can significantly improve air quality and how you feel in your home.

-Household dust is a mix of skin cells, outdoor soil fragments, pet dander, cellulose fibers from clothing, paper, carpets and rugs, insect and rodent fecal pellets, pollen, soot from candles and traffic exhaust, pesticide dust, insect parts, food crumbs, mold spores and fragments…just to name some.
+Household dust is not just “dust”, it’s a mix of skin cells, outdoor soil fragments, pet dander, cellulose fibers from clothing, paper, carpets and rugs, insect and rodent fecal pellets, pollen, soot from candles and traffic exhaust, pesticide dust, insect parts, food crumbs, mold spores and fragments… just to name some.

 Dust mites live off skin cells, which are plentiful in household dust so the more dust, the more skin cells, the more dust mites!
 Dust mites are not just found in bedding; they can be in upholstered furniture, draperies, rugs, and carpeting.
 Add some humid weather, and they multiply!